anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-02-Spark-IDE-on-GCP.md

 6. You can then start working with Spark in the notebook

 ### 2. The exercise
 We will analyze Chicago crimes in this lab, based off of the Chicago Crimes public dataset in BigQuery.
+There is a precreated notebook that we will go through for the experience.

 **Pre-requisite:**
 1. Ensure that any preview features are allow-listed by product engineering, ahead of time
 2. Provisioning from module 1 needs to be successfully completed

+**Note:**
+If the notebook is not editable, make a copy and use the same.

 ### 3. Varibles you will need for this module